apenella/go-docker-builder/README.md

         `-- sshagent_auth.go
 ```

-On this folder are located authorization packages.
-These packages simplify the docker and git authentication methods.

 ### Build
+On this folder is found the docker build logic.

 - files:
 ```